rohityadav-sas/K-Map-Solver/README.md

    make

 ## Usage
-Click on the cells in the KMap grid to toggle between 0 and 1.
-After setting up your KMap, click on the "Calculate" button to calculate the minterms.
+Click on the cells in the K-Map Grid to flip between 0 and 1.
+After configuring your K-Map, click the "Calculate" button to compute the minterms.
+The "Visualize" option allows you to see the K-Map Expression using logic gates.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.